wisemapping/wisemapping-open-source/README.md

         designer.addDraggedNode(event, node);
     });

 In the example, a new node is created with text "Node Text !!!!" and a note and a link associated to it when the user drop the node.
-Something to pay attention is the node.setMetadata("{}"), this attributes will be persisted during the serialization.
+Something to pay attention is the node.setMetadata("{}"), this delegated will be persisted during the serialization.
 Here you can store all the data you need.

 2) Support for dragging Images:  Similar to the point 1,drag support is registered to the div dragImageNode.